 2. 5 Month Savings Game – Played Twice

 This game starts with pennies in the first month.
-On day one you save 1 penny, on day two you save 2 pennies, and so on until the end of the month where you save about 30 pennies.
-Then the next month you move onto nickels, the third month is dimes, the fourth month quarters, and the fifth month is dollars.
+On day one you save 1 penny, on day two you save 2 pennies, and so on until the end of the month when you save about 30 pennies.
+Then the next month you move on to nickels, the third month is dimes, the fourth month quarters, and the fifth month is dollars.
 You never have to save more than $30 in one day.

 After five months you will have saved $655.65.
 Playing the game twice, in 10 months you will have saved $1,311.30 with two more months left in the year to keep saving.